The Method

 6. Base Modgroup

-This method of creating a Modgroup by selecting plugins on the left-pane should only be used for this specific case (base plugins + unofficial patch), unless you fully undestand how Modgroups work and the issue with this is.
+This method of creating a Modgroup by selecting plugins on the left-pane should only be used for this specific case (base plugins + unofficial patch), atleast until you fully understand tags work (next section).

-1. When asked to include the current CRC32s, always click Yes.
+1. When asked to include CRC32s, always click Yes.

 2. In this next menu you can name the Modgroup and assign tags to each plugin involved (explained below).
 The fastest way to name it would be to select the mod you just enabled (in this case YUP) and then pressing CTRL+N.